This post may include affiliate links. Thank you for your support.

 Notes

-- The Thai Spaghetti Squash will keep up to 3 days stored in a air tight container in the refrigerator.
-However, I would not add the fresh herbs, cashews or dressing until just before serving.
+- Make Ahead / Storage: This Spaghetti Squash Salad will keep up to 3 days stored in an airtight container in the refrigerator.
+However, WAIT to add the fresh herbs, cashews and dressing until just before serving.

 Nutrition